 Note: The Seattle 158-year Precip/Evap series is included as an option in the 2012 Western Washington Hydrology Model (WWHM 2012) and MGS Flood continuous runoff models.

 When you submit continuous modeling for review, a summary of the output using SPU Hydrostats must be provided.

 Note: We do not provide technical support for the approved continuous rainfall hydrologic models or in the application of the model to specific projects.
 Consultants who would like training in the use of the approved models may contact these companies directly:

 A Department of Ecology Construction Stormwater General Permit is required for projects disturbing one or more acres of land.

+The proposed 2016 Stormwater Code and Manual update is scheduled to be effective January 2016.
 See our Stormwater Code & Rules Update page for proposed changes.